Aergwyn/XayahBot/README.md

 ### 8ball
 **Description:**
 The 8ball command answers the triggering post with a random response which can be positive, neutral or negative.
-Additionally `Xayah Bot` demands actual questions and has responses if this requirement is not fulfilled.
+Additionally `Xayah Bot` demands actual questions and has witty comments if this requirement is not fulfilled.

 **Usage:**
 The keywords to this command are `are`, `is` or `am` followed by a sentence.